Editorial Policies & Publication Ethics

 Archiving and Self-Archiving

-This journal uses Internet Archive (https://archive.org/) as its long-term preservation service.
-In addition, authors are granted permission to self-archive the accepted manuscript, in either its published PDF or HTML versions, on their personal websites or in repositories designated by their funders or institutions.
+In addition, authors are granted permission to self-archive the accepted manuscript, in either its published PDF or HTML versions, on their personal websites or other appropriate repositories for this purpose.